MikeR94/CI-Project-Portfolio-3/README.md

   * ### Exit App

       * If the user has finished using the application, they can choose to terminate the application by selecting D on the main menu.
-      * This will then display a thank you message to the user and then shutdown the applicartion.<br /><br />
+      * This will then display a thank you message to the user and then shutdown the application.<br /><br />

 <details><summary><b>Exit App Image</b></summary>